exorde-labs/exorde-client/README.md

    -l 2
    ```

-For more detailled informations, please read the [full documentation](https://docs.exorde.network).
+For more detailed informations, please read the [full documentation](https://docs.exorde.network).

 ## How to update the Docker image: